 - Travel within a working week is common.
 Overnight absence from home may occasionally be required.
 Working for a larger agency may mean periods of international travel and will open up opportunities globally.

 - You'll have the satisfaction of seeing what you and your team create in the marketplace e.g. on billboards or on television and other media.

-According to the IPA Agency Census, 80% of advertising agency staff are graduates.
+The majority of advertising agency staff are graduates but a degree is not essential.
 A postgraduate qualification has little effect on earning potential.